jwtill/VendorTracker.Solution/README.md

 ## Known Issues
+None at this time

 ## Acknowledgements

-Thank you to my partner, Alex, for support in all ways.
-Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for {CHANGE ME}.
+Thanks to all my pairs this week for helping me understand the material in different ways, and to my family for support throughout the program

 ## License

 MIT License

-© 2022 Matthew Eilar
+© 2022 Josh Tillinghast

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal